-Workers Services · Cloudflare Workers docs
+Workers Services

 Workers Service bindings are an API that facilitate Worker-to-Worker communication.

-A Workers Service binding allows you to send HTTP requests to another Worker without those HTTP requests going over the Internet.
-Because the request doesn't leave the Cloudflare edge network, latency is reduced and performance improves.
-You can invoke other Workers directly from your code because Service bindings allow more composability.
-In the example below, requests are validated by an authentication service.
+A Workers Service binding allows you to send HTTP requests to another Worker without those requests going over the Internet.
+The request immediately invokes the downstream Worker, reducing latency as compared to a request to a third-party service.
+You can invoke other Workers directly from your code; Workers Service bindings allow for much more composability on the Workers platform.
+In the example below, requests are validated by an authentication Workers Service.

 export default { async fetch(request, env) { // Fetch AUTH service and pass request const response = await env.AUTH.fetch(request);